 The contact points can also be polished with a pencil eraser to remove traces of corrosion residue.

 Once you are certain that the battery case is completely dry, insert new batteries.
 Do not mix old and new batteries.

 How to Clean Nickel Cadmium Battery Corrosion

-Nickel Cadmium (NiCad) batteries are rechargeable.
+Nickel Cadmium (NiCad or Ni-Cd) batteries like those from EBL are rechargeable.
 While less prone to leakage than alkaline batteries, they are more corrosive and the clean-up is handled differently.